-If you’re worried about how to pay for an abortion, contact Planned Parenthood to find out about financial help that may be available.
+If you’re worried about how to pay for an abortion, contact Planned Parenthood (or wherever you have your appointment) to find out about financial help that may be available.
 Even if you can’t get an abortion in your state, Planned Parenthood can provide information to help you get the abortion care you need in another state.

 You can also visit AbortionFunds.org.